jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 ### Launching Java Process

 Jerkar is a pure Java application requiring __JDK 6 or above__. __JDK__ is required and __JRE__ is not sufficient.
-Indeed Jerkar uses the JDK tools to compile build definition files.
+Indeed Jerkar uses the JDK tools to compile java source files located under _[PROJECT DIR]/build/def_.

 To ease launching Java process in command line, Jerkar provides native scripts ( _jerkar.bat_ for __Windows__ and _jerkar_ for __Unix__ ).
 These scripts do the following :